Twitter executive for Middle East is British Army 'psyops' soldier

 Covert influence campaigns

-Covert influence campaigns being mounted by states such as Russia and China have been identified and exposed on a number of occasions.
+Covert influence campaigns being mounted by states such as Russia and China have been identified and exposed on several occasions.

 In August, Facebook announced that it had shut down multiple accounts run by a company called New Waves, based in Cairo, and an Emirati firm, Newave.